loneknightpy/idba/README.md

 ## IDBA on Docker
 A docker image was built for IDBA.
-Please use the follow command to run IDBA-UD on Docker (Assuming the input read file is in current directory). **If you are using Mac os, please try this because there is some compatability issue with Mac gcc.**
+Please use the follow command to run IDBA-UD on Docker (Assuming the input read file is in current directory). **If you are using Mac os, please try this because there is some compatibility issue with Mac gcc.**
 ```
 $ docker run -v `pwd`:/data -w /data loneknightpy/idba idba_ud  -r read.fa -o output
 ```